create-go-app/cli/README.md

 > ☝️ Frontend part of your project will be generated **using official CLI** from the authors of each frontend UI library/framework (_under the hood_).
 So, you'll always get the latest version of `React`, `Preact`, `Vue.js`, `Angular`, `Svelte` or `Sapper` for your project from their authors!

-## 🚚 Configured Ansible roles
+## 🚚 Pre-configured Ansible roles

 **Web/Proxy server:**

 - [x] `traefik` — role for run Docker container with [Traefik Proxy](https://traefik.io/traefik/).
 - [x] `nginx` — role for run Docker container with [Nginx](https://nginx.org).

 > ☝️ Since Create Go App CLI `v2.0.0`, we're strongly recommend to use **Traefik Proxy** as default proxy server for your projects.
+The main reason: this proxy provides _automatic_ SSL certificates from Let's Encrypt out of the box.
+Also, Traefik is built on the Docker ecosystem and has a _really good looking_ and _useful_ Web UI.

 ## 👤 My own custom templates?